anton-k/processing-for-haskell/tutorial/FirstSteps.md

 Our picture is static so the state is not going to change that is why we return a value of the unit type.
 It has only one value.

-The function `draw` clears the pictrue with black color (`grey 0`), sets the current color to white (`fill (grey 255)`) and draws a circle in the center of the screen.
+The function `draw` clears the picture with black color (`grey 0`), sets the current color to white (`fill (grey 255)`) and draws a circle in the center of the screen.

 The function `update` doesn't change anything it just passes the state around.

 We are ready to render our static animation.
-To do that we set the three callbacks and pass tem to the function `runProc`.
+To do that we set the three callbacks and pass them to the function `runProc`.

 ~~~Haskell
 runProc :: Proc -> IO ()
 ~~~

-The datatype `Proc` contains all callback functions.
+The data type `Proc` contains all callback functions.
 There are many callbacks but right now we can set only three of them.
-We use the default value `def` and redefine the fileds we need:
+We use the default value `def` and redefine the fields we need:

 ~~~Haskell
 main = runProc $ def